by Jim Lenskold

 Each period, the forecast is updated and the most recent period is replaced with actual results.
 Standard practice seems to be to discard the previous forecast as it is replaced with a more current version.
 But there is significant value in comparing actuals to prior forecasts to 1) improve your forecasting accuracy and 2) provide full disclosure of your forecast changes to stakeholders.

-Jon Miller, VP of Marketing for Marketo, provides a great example of how he maintains a forecast history.
-Jon’s presentation to his executives includes his prior forecasts along with his latest forecast as shown in the diagram below.
-Stakeholders can look back to see how the forecasts have been revised monthly and also look forward to see the most current view of expected outcomes.
+When Jon Miller was VP of Marketing for Marketo, he shared a great example of how he maintained his forecast history.
+Jon’s presentation to his executives included his prior forecasts along with his latest forecast as shown in the diagram below.
+Stakeholders could look back to see how the forecast had been revised monthly and also look forward to see the most current view of expected outcomes.

 Diagnostics and Course Correction